mike-north/typescript-courses/packages/website/content/blog/intermediate-v1/09-mapped-types/index.md

 }
 ```

-Bit what if we needed to filter by _value_?
+But what if we needed to filter by _value_?
 To put this another way,
 what if we wanted things to be included or excluded from our mapped type
 based on `Document[K]`?

 Our solution has to do with `never` and conditional types.

 **Here we're using a flawed approach**, where we set the "type of the value" to `never` whenever
 we want to skip it.
-This is going to leave us with a type that still has 100% of the keys that `Document` has, with many many values `never`d out
+This is going to leave us with a type that still has 100% of the keys that `Document` has, with many many values of type `never`

 ```ts twoslash
 ///////////////////////////////////////////////////////////